XiangZ-0/EVDI/README.md

 After arranging the raw data into the above structure, please pack them into training pairs by running
 ```
-python Prepare_data.py --input_path=./Database/Raw/ --save_path=./Database/train/
+python Prepare_data.py --input_path=./Database/Raw/ --save_path=./Database/train/ --color_flag=0
 ```
+Please set --color_flag=1 if you want to use color images.
 Finally, modify the parameters in 'Train.py' according to your need and run
 ```
 python Train.py
 ```